Understanding Accuracy

 Variance: ±15% on individual meals, but Central Limit Theorem reduces daily totals to ~±5-7%.

-Week 4: ~95% Accuracy
+Week 4: ~93% Accuracy

-System learned YOUR specific recipes and portions through reconciliation:
+System learned your specific recipes and portions through reconciliation:

 - ✓Recipe-specific ingredient ratios (your spaghetti vs database spaghetti)